OpenPegasus/OpenPegasus/docs/RunningOpenPegasusReadme.md

-In addition, the run environment must be able to find the executables for the server, client executables, etc.  Thus the path to the binaries for OpenPegaus should be included in the PATH environment variable.
+In addition, the run environment must be able to find the executables for the server, client executables, etc.  Thus the path to the binaries for OpenPegasus should be included in the PATH environment variable.

     export PATH=$PEGASUS_HOME/bin:$PATH